We're there when it matters

 Not only do we want to put personalisation at the heart of our care provision, it’s also at the heart of our organisation.
 Every single one of our people is different and it's our variety that makes us interesting.
 We're committed to making Sue Ryder a fantastic place to work and to volunteer, where everyone feels valued and supported.
 Whoever they are, whatever they do, without our volunteers we simply couldn’t achieve our ambition to provide more expert care for more people.

 Work in our shops

-No two days are ever the same in a Sue Ryder shop - we sell everything from pre-loved jumpers top vintage vinyl and household electrical to armchairs.
+No two days are ever the same in a Sue Ryder shop - we sell everything from pre-loved jumpers to vintage vinyl and household electrical to armchairs.

 As well as sorting, pricing and merchandising the huge variety of donated goods that come in every day, there’s a whole range of other jobs to be done.
-You could find yourself running a local raffle, encouraging people to donate items or to volunteer with us.
+You could find yourself running a local raffle, encouraging people to donate items or supporting other people to volunteer with us.